bocoup/web-platform-contribution-guide/src/paths-for-growth.rst

 There are thousands of tests, and thus plenty of opportunities to dive deep into certain types of tests, or tests for certain specifications.

 The WPT project is also home to tools and infrastructure -- test runners, bots, servers, and more -- that keep WPT running smoothly.
-Monitoring and maintaining this infrastructure is a critical part of WPT work, just as important as contributing tests.
+Monitoring and maintaining this infrastructure is a critical part of WPT work, equally important as contributing tests.
 As with testing, there are always opportunities to meaningfully support the web platform through infrastructure work.

 Once you've mastered the process of fixing or implementing tests, or fulfilling infrastructure support needs, you may want to take on a bigger role by joining a team or administering a component of the infrastructure.